We will open submissions again on March 1, 2023. Please check back then!

 Machete

 This series showcases fresh stories, innovative forms, and books that break new ground in nonfiction—memoir, personal and lyric essay, literary journalism, cultural meditations, short shorts, hybrid essays, graphic pieces, and more—from authors whose writing has historically been marginalized, ignored, and passed over.
-The series is explicitly interested in not only ethnic and racial diversity, but also gender and sexual diversity, neurodiversity, physical diversity, religious diversity, cultural diversity, and diversity in all of its manifestations.
+The series is explicitly interested in the full array of human identity and experiences.

 Latinographix

 This series showcases graphic novels, memoir, nonfiction, comic books, and more by Latinx writers and artists.
-The series welcomes projects with any balance of text and visual narrative, from larger graphic narratives to collections of vignettes or serial comics, in color or black and white, fiction or nonfiction.
+The series welcomes projects with ANY balance of text and visual narrative, from larger graphic narratives to prose memoirs with images, from collections of vignettes to serial comics, in color or black and white, fiction or nonfiction.

 Frederick Luis Aldama, series editor.